DaveH355/clustered-shading/README.md

 We divide the screen into tiles and convert the points to view space sitting on the camera near plane.
 This essentially leaves us with a divided near plane.
 Then for each min and max point of a tile on the near plane, we draw a line from the origin through that point and intersect it with the **_cluster's_** near and far planes.
-The intersections together form the bound of the AABB.
+The intersection points together form the bound of the AABB.

+> [!NOTE]
+> Converting the screen coords to view space on the near plane **relies** on the fact that by default in OpenGL, a depth of -1 in NDC corresponds to the near plane.
+> If you are using a reverse Z buffer, the near plane would be 1.

 And a few notes the C++ side:
 1. `glMemoryBarrier(GL_SHADER_STORAGE_BARRIER_BIT);` ensures the writes to the SSBO (Shader Storage Buffer Object) by the compute shader are visible to the next shader.